newton-long/PatternAnalysis-2025/recognition/adni-convnext-46984407/README.md

 All MRI slices from the ADNI dataset were preprocessed to ensure compatibility with ConvNeXt’s ImageNet pretraining.
 Each image was:
 - **Resized to 224×224 pixels** to match ConvNeXt-Small input dimensions.
-- **Normalized** using ImageNet statistics (`mean=[0.485, 0.456, 0.406]`, `std=[0.229, 0.224, 0.225]`), as recommended in the PyTorch ConvNeXt documentation.
+- **Normalized** using ImageNet statistics (`mean=[0.485, 0.456, 0.406]`, `std=[0.229, 0.224, 0.225]`), following the official PyTorch ConvNeXt model implementation [1].
-- **Lightly augmented** during training with random horizontal flips and minor brightness/contrast jitter to improve robustness to orientation and lighting variations across MRI scans.
+- **Lightly augmented** during training with random horizontal flips and minor brightness/contrast jitter to improve robustness to patient positioning and scanner variability.
-- Validation and test sets were only **center-cropped and normalized**, with no random augmentations, to ensure consistent and fair evaluation.
+- Validation and test sets were only **center-cropped and normalized**, with no random augmentations, to ensure consistent evaluation.

-These preprocessing steps follow standard practice for transfer learning in medical imaging (see *Liu et al., A ConvNet for the 2020s, 2022*; PyTorch ConvNeXt transform guidelines).
+These preprocessing steps follow common transfer learning procedures in medical imaging tasks, where ImageNet-normalized models are adapted to MRI or CT modalities [2].
-They help the model generalize better without altering the anatomical structure of MRI slices.
+Light augmentation helps generalisation while preserving anatomical fidelity — critical for medical data.

 ---